Come out to enjoy the elevated park! Free and family-friendly!

 The first 210 feet of the bridge is totally surfaced in a wooden deck.
 The remaining 600 feet has a continuous 10-foot wide concrete sidewalk.
 The entire surface is fully accessible for all mobility needs.

-You’ll also see our newest piece of public art, The Faraway Nearby, installed by St. Thomas born artist Christine Dewancker.
+You’ll also see pieces of public art such as The Faraway Nearby, installed by St. Thomas born artist Christine Dewancker.

 Year built: 1930

 The 89-year-old Michigan Central Railway bridge tells a great story about St. Thomas’s railway heritage.
 The bridge was built in 1929 as a 260-meter-long railway trestle to carry the Michigan Central Railroad 34 meters above the Kettle Creek Valley on the west side of Canada’s Railway Town.